 AI-generated content may be incorrect.

-Participants who had a CD-related surgery, a prohibited change in concomitant CD medication, met rescue criteria (only applicable after wk 16) or discontinued the study agent due to lack of efficacy, an AE of worsening CD, or for any other reason other than COVID-19-related reasons or regional crisis prior to the analysis timepoint were considered not to have achieved the binary endpoint from that timepoint onwards.
-Participants who had discontinued the study agent due to COVID-19-related reasons (excluding COVID-19 infection) or a regional crisis had their observed data used, if available, to determine responder status from that timepoint onwards.
+Patients who had a CD-related surgery, a prohibited change in concomitant CD medication, met rescue criteria (only applicable after wk 16) or discontinued the study agent due to lack of efficacy, an AE of worsening CD, or for any other reason other than COVID-19-related reasons or regional crisis prior to the analysis timepoint were considered not to have achieved the binary endpoint from that timepoint onwards.
+Patients who had discontinued the study agent due to COVID-19-related reasons (excluding COVID-19 infection) or a regional crisis had their observed data used, if available, to determine responder status from that timepoint onwards.

 Note: CMI was according to previously defined thresholds for each domain and the MCS and PCS (pain intensity ≥3; anxiety, depression, sleep disturbance, and physical function ≥5; fatigue, social participation, PCS, and MCS ≥7; pain interference ≥9).
 The CIs for the proportion of subjects meeting the endpoint in each treatment group were based on the normal approximation confidence limits.
 The treatment differences (Δ) and CIs were based on the common risk difference by use of Mantel-Haenszel stratum weights and the Sato variance estimator.
 The stratification factors are baseline CDAI score (≤300 or >300), baseline SES-CD score (≤12 or >12), and BIO-failure status at baseline (yes or no).